NYPD officer suspended for hitting teen, mayor 'not pleased' - KTVZ

 NYPD officer suspended for hitting teen, mayor ‘not pleased’

-NEW YORK (AP) — A New York City police officer has been suspended after a video posted on social media showed him hitting a teenage girl while he was trying to break up a fight.
+NEW YORK (AP) — A white New York City police officer has been suspended after a video posted on social media showed him hitting a Black 14-year-old girl in the head while trying to break up a fight.
 Police say the incident happened Tuesday when officers responded to a brawl involving a group of girls.
-A police spokesperson says that as one of the officers tried to arrest one of the girls, a 14-year-old girl reached for the officer’s handcuffs and hit him.
-The video posted online shows the officer responding by punching the girl in the head several times.
+A police spokesperson says that as one of the officers tried to arrest one of the children, a 14-year-old girl reached for the officer’s handcuffs and hit him.
+Video posted online shows the officer responding by punching the girl in the head several times.
 Mayor Eric Adams said he was not pleased when he saw the video.